 The attendance office does not assume the parent is aware of the child not being at school.
 You are to call school same day of the absence so the student is not considered truant.
 This also applies to late arrivals and leaving campus.

-*This applies when excusing late arrivals or early checkouts.
+This applies when excusing late arrivals or early checkouts.
 For excused early checkouts, call 30 minutes prior to checkout time.
-It is required you come to the attendance office to sign the student out.
-Early checkouts end 15 minutes prior to the end of the school day.
+When picking up a student it is required you come to the attendance office to show your ID and sign the student out.
+Students who are driving or walking off campus will need to pick up their Pass in the attendance office between classes, during lunch, or crab break.
+Early checkouts end 30 minutes prior to the end of the school day.

-* Lates to Period 5 (after lunch) require documentation to be excused.
+*Lates to Period 5 or 6 (after lunch A or B) require documentation to be excused.

 What happens when YOU don’t attend school regularly?

 The Florida Legislation has enacted requirements that schools report to the Department of Highway Safety and Motor Vehicles (DHSMV) the names of those students who have failed to satisfy attendance requirements.
 Specifically, this refers to those students who accumulated fifteen unexcused (excluding out of school suspension) absences within 90 calendar days or who have withdrawn from school under one of the state designated dropout codes.
 The legislation further provides that those students who fail to satisfy attendance requirements will be ineligible for driving privileges.

 It is extremely important that emergency cards be updated each school year and throughout the school year.
 These should also include any person who is allowed to pick up your student from school in the event we cannot contact you in an emergency.